minfrin/sequence/README.md

 ## options
   -0, --zero  Terminate names with a zero instead of newline.

+  -b, --base dir    Directory is relative to this base directory.

   -i, --ignore  Ignore non executable files.
 See the note below.